 6. The Campbell House

-Beyond the great guest rooms, you’ll also enjoy many of the special touches found throughout as you dine at the Mad Horseman and enjoy a drink in the lush courtyard.
+Beyond the great guest rooms, you’ll also find many of the special touches found throughout as you dine at the Mad Horseman and enjoy a drink in the lush courtyard.
 You can also get access to the guest experience coordinator, so get a tailor-made experience during your stay.

 8. Springhill Winery Plantation